prattling-pate/basic-text-editor-python/README.md

 This is a basic terminal text editor which allows us to manipulate a given text file (or any other file that can be opened using some text encoding).

+I will attempt to rewrite this in a more appropriate language later down the line.

 ## To do
 1. Implement a system for representing a text file (abstraction of a text file)
 2. Implement a cursor which represents where in the text file a user is pointing to input to (abstraction of a cursor)